Peony Growth Stages

 Leaf Opening

-When this phase is over, the stem will continue to grow until it reaches a height of between two-thirds and four-fifths of a foot, which is the maximum height it will ever reach.
+When this phase is over, the stem will continue to grow until it reaches a height of between two-thirds and four-fifths of a foot, the maximum height it will ever reach.
 During this stage, there is a possibility that several cases will witness the appearance of early flower abortion.

 Leaf Extension